Maheshmunda: Infrastructure

 According to the District Census Handbook 2011, Giridih, Mahesh Mundi covered an area of 0.93 km^{2}.
 Among the civic amenities, it had 8 km roads with open drains, the protected water supply involved tap water from treated sources, hand pump, overhead tank.
 It had 1,241 domestic electric connections, 12 road light points.
 Among the educational facilities it had 1 primary school, 1 middle school, other education facilities at Giridih 4–5 km away.
 Among the important commodities it produced is coal.
 It had the branch office of 1 nationalised bank.

 Transport

-Mahheshmunda Junction railway station, is on the Madhupur-Giridih-Koderma line.
+Mahheshmunda railway station, is on the Madhupur-Giridih-Koderma line.